csiro/connectivity/README.md

 A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.

-This algorithm operates on the overview layers of Cloud Optimized GeoTIFF (COG) files.
+This algorithm operates on the overview layers of a GeoTIFF file (including Cloud-Optimized GeoTIFFs).
 Please ensure that these overview layers are generated using the `average`, not `nearest` resampling method.
-Use `create_overviews()` function for generting correct overview layers.
+Use the `create_overviews()` function to generate the required overview layers correctly.

 ### Installation